General meaning

 A place where one cuts before taking another path.

-Offices of a notary, lawyer, HR service, or administration where irreversible decisions are signed, then physical crossroads, train stations, roads that separate.
-These places symbolize the passage between what is cut and the path that begins just after the signature or decision.
+Offices of a notary, lawyer, HR service, or administration where irreversible decisions are signed, followed by physical crossroads, train stations, roads that separate.
+These places symbolize the transition between what is cut and the path that begins immediately after the signature or decision.

 Personality